BothSann/bankist-website/README.md

 # 🌟 Bankist Website Project

-This repository contains the code and resources for the **Bankist Website**, a minimalist digital banking concept.
-This project is inspired by the [Bankist Demo](https://bankist-dom.netlify.app/) and focuses on creating a modern, user-friendly interface for a fictional bank.

----

 ## 📝 Overview

 The **Bankist Website** is a showcase of a fictional digital banking platform designed for simplicity and efficiency.
 It demonstrates essential features of an online banking application while providing a modern, minimalist design.
 This project is built as a learning exercise in web development and responsive design.